haha150/NAC-RPi5/README.md

 * **🔒 SSH Security Hardening:** Overwrites the default `sshd_config` with a more secure setup.
 This includes disabling password authentication by default (except for your hotspot's subnet) and enforcing stronger ciphers and MACs.
 * **⚙️ Static IP for `wlan0`:** Configures a static IP address for the `wlan0` interface (192.168.200.1) using `systemd-networkd` for reliable hotspot operation.
 * **👻 NAC Bypass Tool Installation:** Installs and sets up the `nac_bypass` tool for advanced network access control evasion.
 This involves loading necessary kernel modules, enabling IP forwarding, and cloning the repository.
 * **🛡️ Huawei LTE Dongle Setup:** Installs management scripts and systemd services to manage LTE/VPN Out-of-Band (OOB) connections to bypass NAT and allow remote access.
 Makes use of [Huawei Hilink scripts](https://github.com/zbchristian/huawei_hilink_api) for SIM PIN and LTE connection management.
-Uses WireGuard for VPN.

 ---